 Doctors sometimes prescribe medication to people who have OCD.
 It is usually one of the selective serotonin reuptake inhibitors (SSRIs) that are also for depression.
 Since serotonin levels in the brain decrease in OCD and depression, SSRI medication helps maintain a more balanced level.
 Consequently, it supports better mood and reduces obsessive thoughts.
 In that case, it acts well as an aide to active therapy for many people.

-Cognitive-Behavioural Therapy (CBT) and Exposure-Response Prevention (ERP) are used to treat OCD.
-CBT helps change irrational thoughts, feelings and behaviours for better outcomes and helps prepare for ERP.
+Cognitive-Behavioural Therapy (CBT) helps change irrational thoughts, feelings and behaviours for better outcomes and helps prepare for exposure-response prevention (ERP).
 The latter is the well-known evidence-based therapy designed to prevent people’s actions in response to intrusive thoughts.
 For instance, when people do ERP, they agree to face their fears in small steps – this is exposure.
 When facing obsessions, they further agree to resist compulsions – this is response prevention.
 Over time, it helps them build a tolerance for anxiety and leads to reduced symptoms or remission.
+In short, a person habituates to their obsessive fear.

 The process of habituation is the desired effect in ERP, showing that a person has understood the connection between developing fear related to the obsession and doing compulsions to reduce anxiety as a result.
 In other words, they see that performing rituals increases fear and that such actions need to be prevented in breaking that connection.
 To maintain their gains, a therapist usually provides a client with a relapse-prevention blueprint after a course of treatment.